PelmeenidHapukoorega/Solutions-Architect/README.md

 I hope this helps anyone along!
 #

+To my surprise, the post got quite big and what was genuinely overwhelming for me in the best possible way.
+People were thanking me and saying they booked their exam, i got DMs asking about Azure in general how set up some specific things and advice in general.
+I remember 1 guy was very concerned with running out of his trial credits and he thought that it would be the end and that he couldnt deploy anthing after.
+I advised him to upgrade to pay as you go, set up billing as well as treshold alert for budget.
+Then i recommended him to use the same approach as me when doing lab work which was: Deploy resources > verify your work > destroy.
+Its the best method to learn Azure, granted when you want to actually measure metrics, logs etc youll need to keep them running a bit longer.
+I then recommended him to dive into Azure Advisor and sent him pricing calculator to genuinely have a look at costs on specific SKUs, VMs, databases, AKS runtimes and whatever else have you in order for him to be more careful around cloud.

+Its genuinely crazy how fast you can rack up costs in cloud so if on budget use Pricing cal for Infrastructure decisions prior to deployment and Advisor for seeing whats underutilized, what can be cut etc.

+The whole point of this little story is that, i felt like my post genuinely helped a lot of people and it made me happy.
+So if you ever wonder if you should voice your experience and think to yourself that nobody cares or it wouldnt help anyone, well im here to tell you it genuinely does.
+I think it resonated with a lot of people because i wasnt pretending, i voiced my struggle, the back and forth and i think that there are a lot of people in similar situations and it provided hope or motivation for a lot of them to actually pull the trigger on taking the exam and honestly, that was the best part about it all.

 I passed the exam on the 17.06.26 and honestly i didnt think id pass, because all of the months i was studying i doubted myself a lot, i mean people who actually have worked in the IT for years on end fail this exam multiple times, how could i possibly do it right?
 Well i did it, my mindset was constantly that ill just keep building stuff on Azure, try terraform, json, IAM permissions, break stuff and just keep at it until i felt ready for the exam.

 The funny part?
-I still didnt feel ready for the exam, like at all and thats when i realised (which i mentioned in the post as well) that ready isnt a "feeling" its a decision, you decide to pull the trigger.
+I still didnt feel ready for the exam, like at all and thats when i realised (which i mentioned in the post as well) that ready isnt a "feeling" its a decision, you decide to pull the trigger and it doesnt apply only in this scenario, it applies in life itself with whatever you do.

-Same day i was thinking on booking it i thought to myself that ive been at it consistently for months and i felt like i knew quite a bit already.
-And i actually did it.
+Same day i was thinking on booking it i thought to myself that ive been at it consistently for months and i felt like i knew quite a bit already, then pulled the trigger and actually did it.

 The exam itself didnt fail me in expectations, it was quite tough, and a lot of the questions were about details for both Cloud and OnPrem and specifically how they interacted with each other in different scenarios.